Jonathon Cooper: Professional career

 Heading into the 2021 NFL draft, Cooper expected to be picked somewhere between the third and fifth rounds.
 However, his health complications caused him to fall to the seventh round, where he was eventually drafted 239th overall by the Denver Broncos.
 Broncos general manager George Paton commented that he and his staff were aware of Cooper's health complications, but were enamored by his motor and leadership.

 After missing rookie minicamp, OTAs, and mandatory minicamp due to the heart procedures, Cooper was finally cleared to attend training camp after being sidelined for a month.
 On June 15, 2021, he signed his four-year rookie contract with the Broncos.

 Ahead of the 2023 season, Cooper changed his jersey number from 53 to 0, the number he wore at Ohio State.
 Cooper lead the Broncos in sacks in 2023, with eight and a half.

 On November 4, 2024, Cooper signed a four-year, $60 million extension with the Broncos after starting the season with five and a half sacks through nine games.
 He would have his first double-digit sack season by the end of 2024, with 10.5 total sacks recorded.

 On March 21, 2025, Cooper's contract was restructured to clear cap space.
 Cooper was named AFC Defensive Player of the Week for Week 6 after recording 2.0 sacks in a win against the New York Jets.

+On August 30, 2026, Cooper was placed on the commissioner's exempt list due to his ongoing domestic violence charges.